steveleetn91/vn-native-3/README.md

 # Vn Native Framework Version 3 - Beta

 Vn native framework is a framework useful all platforms, it's help you develop software, game, e-commerce for :
-Android, iOS, MacOS, Windows, Web, Linux, with struct lazy load you can use for big project.
+Android, iOS, MacOS, Windows, Web, Linux, with struct `lazy load` and `lazy build` you can use for big project.
 Slack room :

 https://join.slack.com/t/vnnative/shared_invite/zt-10c6aiylx-GBQ8e2M_skQyh1i4fW879A